prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 > For a distributed system to be continuously available, every request received
 > by a non-failing node in the system must result in a response.
 That is, any
-> algorithm used by the service must eventually terminate. … [When] qualified by
+> algorithm used by the service must eventually terminate … [When] qualified by
 > the need for partition tolerance, this can be seen as a strong definition of
 > availability: even when severe network failures occur, every request must
 > terminate.

+Despite the notion of ["100% uptime as much as possible,"](http://blog.mongodb.org/post/381927266/what-about-durability) there are limits to availability.
+If you have a single piece of data on five nodes and all five nodes die, that data is gone and any request which required it in order to be processed cannot be handled.

-It should be noted that a `500 Everything's On Fire` response does not count as an actual response any more than a network timeout does.
-A response contains the results of the requested work.
+(N.B.: A `500 The Bees They're In My Eyes` response does not count as an actual response any more than a network timeout does.
+A response contains the results of the requested work.)

 On Partition Tolerance